zhaojinchu/OUTDATED.zhaojinchu.github.io/index.md

 Hi all, I'm Zhaojin, a {{ diffDays | round: 0 }} year old student studying at Dubai College.
 I play tennis, listen to music, and practice music on my two instruments: piano and viola.
 For all other times, you can find me working on my projects and programming code.

+My interests include web dev, artificial intelligence, processor architectures, hardware simulations, and learning about completely new things once in a while.

+I do most of my programming in python, with proficiency in html, css, and VHDL.
+I also have experience with KiCad, schematics, and dabbled with PCB layouts and printing.

 # Projects
 {% include projects.html %}